Tension Boils Over on Fox News’ “The Five” as Greg Gutfeld and Jessica Tarlov Clash in On-Air Confrontation

 “But when the conflict becomes personal, it’s no longer enlightening.
 It’s spectacle.”

-Others noted the growing pressure on liberal commentators in conservative media spaces.
+Others noted the unique challenges faced by liberal commentators in conservative media spaces.

 “Jessica represents more than her opinion.
 She represents a test: can these formats actually accommodate ideological balance?
 Today, that test failed.”

-“This isn’t just about Jessica or Greg,” one insider said.
+“This isn’t just about Jessica or Greg,” said one insider.

 “It’s about whether the show’s formula is sustainable.”